Looking after your mental health

 If you're going to work outside of your home

 If you have any concerns around how health and safety at work may affect your mental health and wellbeing, you should raise them with your manager.
 They should listen to your concerns and be supportive.

 Support available through work

 You can check with your employer what support is available if you have concerns about your mental health.

 Employers have a 'duty of care'.
 This means they must do all they reasonably can to support your health, safety and wellbeing.

-Your workplace might also:
+Your organisation might also: